graspit-simulator/graspit-ros/README.md

 make -j5
 sudo make install
 ```
-So there is repo provides no additional benefit as GraspIt! no longer needs to be installed per ros workspace.
+So this repo provides no additional benefit as GraspIt! no longer needs to be installed per ros workspace.

 # graspit-ros